 - 💨 Tailwind CSS 3 — Configured with CSS Variables to extend the primary color

-- 💎 Pre-built Components — Components that will automatically adapt with your brand color
+- 💎 Pre-built Components — Components that will automatically adapt with your brand color, check here for the demo

 - 🃏 Jest — Configured for unit testing